Knowledge base

 This guide explains how to correctly interpret the detailed information provided by Qualys SSL Labs

-(https://www.ssllabs.com/ssltest/) which may sometimes seem technical or alarming without an appropriate context.
+(https://www.ssllabs.com/ssltest/) which can sometimes seem technical or alarming without the appropriate context.

 Preamble

-- Qualys SSL Labs is an analysis tool widely used to evaluate the SSL/TLS configuration of websites.
+- Qualys SSL Labs is a widely used analysis tool to evaluate the SSL/TLS configuration of websites.

-- Warnings in their reports are often only technical details without impacting the safety or SEO of the site.
+- The warnings in their reports are often just technical details with no impact on the site's security or SEO.

 Multiple certificates in SSL Labs reports

-When SSL Labs analyzes a site, it can display several numbered certificates (certificate #1, certificate #2, etc.).
+When SSL Labs analyzes a site, it may display several numbered certificates (certificate #1, certificate #2, etc.).
 This happens for several reasons:

-- The SNI is a TLS extension that allows a server to host multiple SSL certificates for different domains on the same IP address.
-When a browser connects, it indicates the domain name it wishes to join.
+- SNI is a TLS extension that allows a server to host multiple SSL certificates for different domains on the same IP address.
+When a browser connects, it indicates the domain name it wants to join.

 An indication "No SNI

-" in certificate #2 is not a mistake It simply means that SSL Labs has tested what happens when a client connects without providing SNI information.
+" in certificate #2 is not an error.
+It simply means that SSL Labs tested what happens when a client connects without providing SNI information.
 In this case:

-- The server serves a backup certificate (often a generic or preview certificate).
+- The server provides a fallback certificate (often a generic or preview certificate).

-- This situation concerns only very obsolete customers who do not support the NIS.
+- This situation only concerns very outdated clients that do not support SNI.

-- Modern browsers all use the NIS and will therefore receive certificate #1.
+- Modern browsers all use SNI and will therefore receive certificate #1.

 "Chain issues: Incorrect order, Extra certs, Contains anchor